DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts-Payable/Self-billing-invoicing.md

 ms.search.form: VendPaymMode, LedgerJournalTable5, LedgerJournalTable9
 audience: Application User
 # ms.devlang:
-ms.reviewer: jdutoit2
+ms.reviewer: Monica du Toit
 # ms.tgt_pltfrm:
 # ms.custom: : ["21901", "intro-internal"]
 ms.search.region: FinanceUtilFeature
 # ms.search.industry: [leave blank for most, retail, public sector]
-ms.author: helenho
+ms.author: Monica du Toit
 ms.search.validFrom: 2016-05-31
 ms.dyn365.ops.version: AX 7.0.1
 ---

-# Accounts payable functionality
+# Self billing invoicing / RCTI
-The features as described in the following subsections are available to control the additional functionality for accounts payable.
+The fields as described in the following subsections are available to control the additional functionality for Self billing invoicing / Recipient-Created Tax Invoice (RCTI). <br>
+This provides the ability to automatically create a Purchase invoice for Product receipt(s).

-## BPAY Payment
+## Prerequisites
-Setup requirements are discussed in detail at [BPAY payment setup](../../Setup/ACCOUNTS-PAYABLE/BPAY-payment.md). <br>
+Setup requirements are discussed in detail at [Self billing invoicing setup](../../Setup/ACCOUNTS-PAYABLE/Self-billing-invoicing.md). <br>
-Processing of the vendor invoices and payments are discussed in the following subsections.
+Processing are discussed in the following subsections.

-### 	BPAY Vendor invoices
-First step is to create and post the vendor invoices. <br>
-Vendor payment invoices can be created in various different pages. <br>
-The BPAY Finance utilities modification to capture BPAY details for your EFT payment have been added to:
-- **Accounts payable > Invoices > Tax invoice journal**
+## Product receipt

+When the self billing purchase order is product receipted it becomes available to self billing invoicing

+## Invoice

+### Create invoice

+The Self billing invoice group's **Create invoice with product receipt** determines when the invoice is created:
+- **Yes** - The invoice is automatically created when the product receipt is posted
-- **Accounts payable > Invoices > Pending vendor invoices**
+- **No** - The invoice is automatically created when the periodic task runs: **Accounts payable > Periodic tasks > Create self billing invoices**
-- **Accounts payable > Invoices > Tax invoice register**
-- **General ledger > Journal entries > General journals**
-- **Project management and accounting > Journals > Expense**

-**Payment id** is currently on the vendor invoicing forms and will be utilized for BPAY **Customer Reference Number (CRN)**. <br>
-New BPAY field **Lodgement reference** has also been added.

-- **Payment id** is populated by MS from the Vendor’s Payment id.
-The field can be manually edited on the vendor invoice entry prior to posting the invoice.
-- **Lodgement reference** is populated by Finance Utilities by the vendor/third party bank account on the invoice.
-When changing to a different vendor bank account, the Lodgement reference will automatically update.
-The field can also be manually edited on the vendor invoice entry prior to posting the invoice.

-The BPAY modification uses the method of payment control settings to validate for mandatory fields Payment id and Lodgement reference (if also flagged as mandatory).
-If these Payment control mandatory fields are blank the invoice posting will error.

-### BPAY Vendor payments
-Second step is to pay the vendor invoices posted in previous step.
-Users can go to the **Vendor payment journal** page by navigating to **Accounts payable > Payments > Vendor payment journal**. <br>

-New Finance utilities BPAY field **Lodgement reference** has been added to Vendor payment proposal page.
-Standard D365 already groups payments by Payment ID, and with the BPAY modification the **Lodgement reference** is also used for additional grouping.

-**Lodgement reference** can be viewed on the **Payment** tab.
-The field is editable.
+Invoice fields populated from setup:
+- **Number** - Self billing invoice group's **Invoice number mask** + **Number sequence group** (where **Add number sequence group** is set to _Yes_).
+- **Invoice description** - Self billing invoice group's **Invoice description**.
+- **Invoice date** - Accounts payable parameter's **Invoice date**:
+    - **Product receipt date** -  The latest product receipt date is used for Invoice date.
+    - **Today's date** - Today's date is used for Invoice date.
+- **Posting date** - Accounts payable parameter's **Posting date**:
+    - **Invoice date** -  The Invoice date date is used for Posting date.
+    - **Today's date** - Today's date is used for Posting date.

+### Post invoice

+The Self billing invoice group's **Post invoice requirements** determines how the created invoice is posted:
+- **Do not post** - Created invoice is not posted and remains as pending vendor invoice
+- **Post** - Created invoice is automatically posted.
+If post failed, it will remain as pending vendor invoice
+- **Post and print** - Created invoice is automatically posted.
+If post failed, it will remain as pending vendor invoice.
+The invoice is also automatically printed as per Print management destination.
+The following print management destination options are supported:
+    - Smart Send (where licensed)
+    - Email